amamut/citi-bike-api/README.md

 ## Ingestion

-To populate the db locally when developing use command `yarn ingest` to replace collection with latest data.
-Places on cron to keep up to date.
+To populate the db locally when developing use command:`yarn ingest`.
+Place on cron to keep up to date.

 ## Testing